appodeal/appodeal-android-sdk/native/README.md

 > `NATIVE_AD_ITEM` - `NativeAdItem.NATIVE_AD_ITEM`

-4. As the markup of your Activity/Fragment, we use the markup
+4. As the markup of your Activity/Fragment, we use the markup:

 ```jsx title=activity_main.xml showLineNumbers
 <?xml version="1.0" encoding="utf-8"?>